Friendship is essential in intimacy. Because friendship, if you think about it, is the building block of our lives.

 One of the friendship levels is all about turning towards the other – bids of connection.
 Another is a sense of shared fondness and admiration.
 When we have those fun times with our partner, when we’re turning towards our partner, wanting engagement, wanting to do things with them, that’s a deposit in the emotional bank account.

 That dip may not be quite as deep or won’t hurt quite as badly if we’ve got the “funds” to cover it.
 It also means that we want to work even harder to come out of it.
-We know that there is fun, that there is the friendship and intimacy with our partner at the other side of these harder times.
+We know that there is fun, that there is friendship and intimacy with our partner on the other side of these harder times.

-Signs of trouble...friendship and intimacy require a stable give and take
+Signs of trouble…friendship and intimacy require a stable give-and-take

 What might these relationship “dips” or hard times look like for you?